KKKZOZ/KKKZOZ.github.io/content/posts/chrome-plugin.md

 Make web pages printer-friendly and convert them to PDFs.
 Easily remove ads and navigation, and customize what you print or PDF.

-将网页转化为 PDF, 并且可以忽略一些花里胡哨的元素, 适合对技术博客等进行处理后放入 Zotero 中
+Convert web pages to PDF, and ignore some non-essential elements, suitable for processing technical blogs and similar content before putting them into Zotero.

 ![PrintFriendly](/images/chrome-plugin-1.png)

 ## Wikiwand[^2]

-AI-driven wiki aggregator created to enhance user experience on Wikipedia by streamlining knowledge consumption
+AI-driven wiki aggregator created to enhance user experience on Wikipedia by streamlining knowledge consumption.

 As featured on TechCrunch, Lifehacker, Gizmodo, Fast Company and The Next Web: